 Though they maybe aren’t as cool or trendy as the city they’re located in, some of them definitely have some eco-friendly credentials that make them pretty cool places to stay.

 And we’ve added a few budget hotels in for good measure since sometimes you don’t want a dorm, right?

 But if you can’t decide where to stay, don’t you worry: just go for our pick for the best overall hostel in Portland, Travelers House.
 Now go enjoy the weirdness!

 And don’t forget to sort your travel insurance before heading to Portland!
 We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!

 More Epic Hostels in USA and North America

-Hopefully by now you’ve found the perfect hostel for your upcoming trip to Portland.
+Hopefully by now you’ve found the perfect hostel and now you can plan the perfect trip to Portland.

 Planning an epic trip all across USA or even North America itself?